NuBrakes Blog Brake Dust: Causes, Cleaning, And Preventionauses, Cleaning, And Prevention Image

 Metallic brake dust is corrosive and can etch into an alloy wheel's protective coating and cause irreversible damage if not cleaned.

-While it's normal to have a small amount of brake dust on your wheel, excessive brake dust can generate brake noise and limit braking performance.
+While it's normal to have a small amount of brake dust on your wheel; excessive brake dust can generate noise and limit braking performance.
 Brake dust can also form on the brake caliper and rotor, resulting in an uneven braking surface that causes vibration and noise.
 When brake dust gets stuck inside drum brakes, the problem becomes considerably worse.

 Why Excessive Brake Dust Is Concerning